What is the difference between on-page and off-page SEO?

 Ever wonder why some businesses consistently appear at the top of search results while others struggle to get noticed?
-The answer often boils down to Search Engine Optimization (SEO), the strategic work involved in boosting online visibility.
+The answer often boils down to Search Engine Optimization (SEO), a strategic approach to boosting online visibility.

 Why does this matter so much?
 Because when you perform better in search, you naturally attract more visitors–people actively searching for what you offer–and that leads to winning more customers.
 To make this happen, we focus on two key areas: what you do directly on your website (on-page SEO) and what you do beyond your site (off-page SEO).